 Serverless computing doesn’t mean you don’t need servers.
 You just have fewer servers to manage.
 Let’s look at some of the best runtime platforms to host your serverless applications.

-Serverless architecture doesn’t mean you don’t need servers.
-Instead, you need less server to manage.
-In a traditional application, you manage the entire application logic execution on a VM, physical or cloud server.
+In a traditional application, you manage the entire application logic execution on a VM, physical, or cloud server.
 However, the trend is changing.

-By going serverless architecture, you offload the application code execution task to a serverless computing platform.
-It got many benefits.
+By going to serverless architecture, you offload the application code execution task to a serverless computing platform.
+It has many benefits.

 - You don’t need to worry about hosting runtime (Node.js, Python, Go, etc.)